mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <p>Our final lesson.
 Not everyone is able-bodied, or neurotypical.
 <p>This is, like connectivity, heavily laden with stereotypes.
 Able-bodied people assume that a disability will manifest as someone using a wheelchair, or maybe as a completely blind person with a guide-dog.

-<p>But the reailty is that disabilty covers a huge gamut of issues.
+<p>But the reality is that disability covers a huge gamut of issues.
 Yes, wheelchair users and blind people are part of that.
 But a person does not have to be 100% a wheelchair user, nor do they have to be 100% blind.
 Percentages exist!
 <p>Disability also covers things like colour blindness, arthritis, motor control conditions such as Parkinsons or MS. It can be a neurological condition, such as ADHD, autism, or depression.
 <p>There are enormous varieties of disabilities.
 While you do not have to have a medical knowledge of each one, you must be aware of the range of problems.
 <p>Most importantly, you must be aware that everything you build could have an effect on any disability.